lucianhu/rnaseq/README.md

 source ~/.bashrc
 ```

-## Usage

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.

-Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.
+## Usage

 ### Prepare a Samplesheet
 First, prepare a samplesheet with your input data.
 The samplesheet should be a CSV file formatted as follows: